madgen/madgen.github.io/posts/Fur-Rebecca.markdown

     if they are not worthy of enjoying the same artwork I'm looking at, the way someone like Holden Caulfield would do.
 Then again who am I to understand Munch?
 I haven't lost my mother at two or my sister at thirteen.
-Their memory haven't haunted me for years to come.
+Their memory hasn't haunted me for years to come.
 Yet it connects with me when he says "sickness, insanity and death were the angels that surrounded my cradle and they have followed me throughout my life."